 - The SENDCo will also check that your child is making good progress within any individual work and in any group that they take part in.

-- Regular book scrutinies and lesson observations will be carried out by the SENDCo, and other members of the Senior Management Team, to ensure that the needs of all children are met, and that the quality of teaching and learning is high.
+- Regular book scrutinies and lesson observations will be carried out by the SENDCo, and other members of the Senior Leadership Team, to ensure that the needs of all children are met, and that the quality of teaching and learning is high.

 The class teacher is regularly available to discuss your child’s progress, or any concerns you may have, and to share information about what is working well at home and school, so similar strategies can be used.